Key takeaways

 Nothing freshens up a home as quickly or inexpensively as new paint.
 Whether you do it yourself or hire a pro will depend on the condition of your walls and trim — and your skill level.

 The more dings and uneven textures your walls, trim, and ceilings have, the more you need a professional painter to achieve a quality result.
-Same with cracks, papered walls, old paint that might be lead-based, and drastically different colors than you’ve chosen for the new paint.
+You might also want to call an expert if you have cracks, papered walls, old paint that might be lead-based, and drastically different colors than you’ve chosen for the new paint.

 Crisp whites and soft neutrals like gray and beige — or the currently popular “greige,” which combines the two — are your best bets to get the most value out of a paint job.